ossan-dev/graphite-poc/README.md

 To run it:

-1. `docker-compose run --service-ports webserver`
+1. `docker-compose run -d --service-ports webserver`

+To stop it:

+1. `docker-compose down --remove-orphans`

+## Integration Tests

+To run it:

+1. `go test -v -tags=integration ./...`